-We have all known what it is to be discouraged.
-And we all know people who are in great need of encouragement.
-Every week I hear from listeners who are battling hopelessness and despair.
-They desperately need the gift of encouragement-someone to give them courage, hope, confidence, and comfort.
+One of the most needed ministries in the church today is the ministry of encouragement.
+We all know people who are in great need of encouragement.
+Every week I hear about people who are battling hopelessness and despair.
+They desperately need the gift of encouragement-someone to give them hope, confidence, and comfort.

 Being an encourager doesn't come naturally for most of us, but, for a believer, it's not an option.
+It's a command based in the love of God.

-Thirty-two times in the New Testament we are reminded of things we are to do for "one another."
-One of these commands is to encourage one another (Heb.
+Thirty-two times in the New Testament we are reminded of things we are to do for one another.
+One of these commands is to encourage "one another" (Heb.
 3:13).
-When we encourage others, we are reflecting the heart of God, who is "the God of encouragement" (Rom.
+When we encourage others, we are reflecting the heart of God, who is "the God of . . . encouragement" (Rom.
 15:5).